How quickly they work

 It is important to be aware that there are different types of

 insulin.
 Depending on your needs, your doctor will recommend that you

 begin on one type of insulin.
 Your treatment may need to be adjusted

-over time to achieve the best possible blood sugar control.
-It is very
+over time to achieve the best possible blood glucose control.
+It is

-important that you follow the advice of your healthcare professional
+very important that you follow the advice of your healthcare

 Most people who move on to insulin treatment start with a long-acting